 And If You’re Stuck with Super Stubborn Stains…

 If these all-natural cleaning hacks just aren’t getting the job done, there are a number of specialized commercial products that can help you tackle stubborn stains.
 For instance, Bon Ami is a miracle worker when it comes to removing grime thanks to its gentle abrasive formula—just don’t scrub too hard on nonstick finishes.

-Bon Ami Powder Cleanser, $5.41 at Walmart
+Bon Ami Powder Cleanser, $9.30 from Walmart